-Holy Ghost (THC up to 28%)
+Holy Ghost (THC 28%)

 Migraines can be awfully annoying.

-If you are worried about smoke irritating your lungs, you can make edibles, such as brownies.
-Even though eating marijuana takes longer to prepare and digest, the effects are stronger and they last much longer than other conventional consumption methods.
+If conventional drugs don’t work for you, maybe you’ll find the relief you need with marijuana.
+If you are worried about smoke irritating your lungs, you can make edibles, such as brownies and cannabutter.
+Even though edibles take longer to prepare and digest, the effects are stronger and they last much longer than other conventional consumption methods.